 MLK Evening of Hope and Resistance is

-Dr. Martin Luther King, Jr. was a master orator.
-He understood that words have power as time-and-time again, he so eloquently used his voice to shed light on injustices.
-This year, Georgetown University honors Dr. King's legacy of captivating hearts, and ears through an evening of spoken word, poetry and music highlighting his speech "I've Been to the Mountaintop."
-We hope that, through this evening of reflection and artistic expression, we can stir imaginations for change and hope for the future.
+This year, the Let Freedom Ring Initiative honors Dr. King's legacy of captivating hearts and ears through an evening of spoken word, poetry and music.
+We hope that through this evening of reflection and artistic expression we can stir imaginations for change and hope for the future.
+Please join us in an evening of beloved community.

-MLK Evening of Hope and Resistance will take place on Saturday, February 17, 2018 from 6:00PM-9:00PM in the Healey Family Student Center Social Room.
-The evening will consist of original spoken word and poetry readings, musical performances from students and organizations, as well as a visual art share.
-We will also have service activities to support low-income youth, and families.
-Food will be provided.
+MLK Evening of Hope and Resistance will take place on Saturday, February 23, 2019 from 6:00PM-8:00PM in Copley Formal Lounge.
+The evening will consist of original spoken word and poetry readings, musical performances from students and organizations.
+We will also have activities to support low-income youth, and families.
+Dinner will be provided.

 This event is part of Georgetown University's "Let Freedom Ring!"
 Initiative of the Office of the President, which highlights the life and legacy of Dr. Martin Luther King, Jr.